-Ever wondered about the little word ‘from’ when it pops up in a title?
+Ever wondered about the little word 'from' when it pops up in a title?
 It might seem like a small detail, but knowing whether to hit that shift key or not can polish your writing like a pro.
-Whether you’re crafting an academic paper, a news article, or your next bestseller, understanding the rules of capitalization for titles can make all the difference.
-Let’s explore the nuances of capitalization across different style guides – like Chicago, MLA, APA, and AP – to ensure your titles stand out for the right reasons.
-Get ready to dive into the specifics without getting lost in the jargon.
+Whether you're crafting an academic paper, a news article, or your next bestseller, understanding the rules of capitalization for titles can make all the difference.
+Let's explore the nuances of capitalization across different style guides - like Chicago, MLA, APA, and AP - to ensure your titles stand out for the right reasons.
+Get ready to look at the specifics without getting lost in the jargon.

 Capitalizing words in a title can be tricky.
 It's important to know which ones to capitalize to make your title look professional.
 The word from is often a point of confusion.
 Let's clear this up for you right now.